Skip to main content

 The article's number of citations within this map.
 This helps you find which articles are most tightly connected to your topic.
 Note, this field used to be called Map Relevance.

-In this way, you can more rapidly spot the latest work in a field, the historical papers to know, or novel contributions.
+You can use Litmaps to rapidly spot the latest work in a field, the historical papers to know, or novel contributions.
 You can do this by altering how the articles are visualized, based on the X and Y axes.

 Below is a breakdown of the most common types of articles researchers look for, and how to set your Map up to visually spot them in Litmaps.